oshi/oshi/src/site/markdown/FAQ.md

 If you experience a `NoClassDefFoundError` or `NoSuchMethodError` issues with JNA artifacts, you likely have an older version of either `jna` or `jna-platform` in your classpath from a transitive dependency on another project.
 Consider one or more of the following steps to resolve the conflict:
+ - If using Maven, import OSHI's dependency management per [Maven Documentation](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#importing-dependencies)
- - Listing OSHI earlier (or first) in your dependency list
+ - If using Maven, list OSHI earlier (or first) in your dependency list to influence dependency resolution.
- - Specifying the most recent version of JNA (both `jna` and `jna-platform` artifacts) in your `pom.xml` as dependencies.
+ - Specify the most recent version of JNA (both `jna` and `jna-platform` artifacts) in your `pom.xml` (For Gradle, `build.gradle` includes additional options to force the version).
+For Android, see the next paragraph.
  - If you are using the Spring Boot Starter Parent version 2.2 and earlier that includes JNA as a dependency:
    - Upgrade to version 2.3 which does not have a JNA dependency (preferred)
    - If you must use version 2.2 or earlier, override the `jna.version` property to the latest JNA version.

+For Android, see the [JNA FAQ](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#jna-on-android) for additional requirements relating to Android and ProGuard, specifically:
+ - Use the AAR artifact dependency rather than the JAR (for `jna` dependency only):
+   - In Gradle (`build.gradle`), you'll need to add `@aar` after the version
+   - In Maven (`pom.xml`), you'll need to specify `<type>aar</type>`
+   - In both cases you should add an exclusion to your `oshi-core` dependency for the (default) JAR artifact
+ - In ProGuard, use `-keep` directives to prevent obfuscating JNA classes

 ## Why does OSHI's System and Processor CPU usage differ from the Windows Task Manager?